 One of the great things about physical activity is that there are so many ways to be active.
 Here are some ways to consider:

-PEPPI (Peer Exercise Program Promotes Independence) is a physical activity program specifically designed for older adults ages 60+, as well as disabled adults.
+- PEPPI (Peer Exercise Program Promotes Independence) is a physical activity program specifically designed for older adults ages 60+, as well as disabled adults.
 The goal of the program is to maintain or improve a person's level of fitness and independence.
 PEPPI includes strength training using resistance bands and walking.
+Class meets at Northland Shepherd's Center on Thursdays, 11:15 til noon.

 Community Centers and Hospitals